 When you’re just starting out with your zero waste lifestyle, you don’t need to go out and buy every product on the market.

 For example, when I first started transitioning to a zero waste lifestyle, I still had A TON of plastic toothbrushes I had purchased in bulk.
 It would have been a waste of money and resources for me to simply throw away those toothbrushes just because they weren’t zero waste.

-Instead, it was better for me to use them through their useful lifespan, and then make the switch to a zero waste toothbrush once I was through with them.
+Instead, it was better for me to use them through their useful lifespan, and then make the switch to a bamboo toothbrush once I was through with them.

 Take an inventory of the items you already have in your home that are still working just fine.

 This list can include:

 Continue to use these items until they’re empty or wear out, and then switch over to a zero waste or low waste equivalent.